turbot/powerpipe-docs/docs/run/workspaces.md

 ## Using Workspaces
-The workspace named `default` is special; if a workspace named `default` exists, `--workspace` is not  specified in the command, and `FLOWPIPE_WORKSPACE` is not set, then Powerpipe uses the `default` workspace:
+The workspace named `default` is special; if a workspace named `default` exists, `--workspace` is not  specified in the command, and `POWERPIPE_WORKSPACE` is not set, then Powerpipe uses the `default` workspace:

 ```bash
 powerpipe pipeline run my_pipeline